yuchingho/University/README.md

 This repository will contain lectures, lab work and projects from when I entered the University of the West of Scotland (UWS) to when I graduate.

-In January 2017 I wanted to create my own website and to achieve that, I found [Neocities](https://neocities.org/) - a website which allowed users to create their own custom website with HTML5, JavaScript and CSS.
-At the start, I had very little experience with those languages but over time my skills and confidence increased.
-Later that year, I started using Github more seriously and decided to transfer my site over.
-This repository is not yet finished but will be when all the tasks below are completed and when I've graduated.
+In January 2017 I wanted to create my own website with [Neocities](https://neocities.org/), though in December 2017 I started using Github and  and decided to transfer my site over.
+This repository will not be finished until all tasks are ticked and when I have graduated.

 ## 2014 UWS First Year
 - [x] 1) Semester One - Introduction to Computer Games Development
 - [x] 2) Semester One - Creative Computing Profession
 - [x] 3) Semester One - Introduction to Computer Animation
 - [ ] 4) Both Semesters - Introduction to Java Programming
-- [ ] 5) Semester Two - Design for Interaction
+- [x] 5) Semester Two - Design for Interaction
 - [x] 6) Semester Two - Computing Systems

 ## 2015 UWS Second Year